Jaivanth9/Lost-And-Found-Portal/README.md

 # 🔎 Lost & Found Portal

 A full-stack **Lost & Found Management System** that enables users to **report lost items, list found items, and claim ownership** securely.
-Built with **Node.js, Express, MongoDB**, and a modular backend architecture.
+Built with **Node.js, Express, MongoDB, React.js**, and a modular backend and frontend architecture.

 ---